BadMomber/stefantruehl.github.io/_posts/2018-xx-xx-latexEnvSetup.md

 tags: [howto, latex]
 ---

-Very frequently, I am in contact by students that want to use LaTex for the creation of there academic papers or (bachelor or master) theses and struggle with the setup of a working LaTeX environment.
+Quite frequently, I am contacted by students, that want to use LaTeX for the creation of there academic papers or (bachelor or master) theses, but struggle with the setup of a working LaTeX environment.
 Thus, I want to use this article to give an introduction to the LaTeX environment that I use personally.
 This article covers the setup of the following tool chain:
-- **TeX Live** ([link](https://www.tug.org/texlive/ )) - very popular LaTeX distribution that brings along a huge number of LaTeX
+- **TeX Live** ([link](https://www.tug.org/texlive/ ) - version installed on my machine: TeX Live 2016) - very popular LaTeX distribution that brings along a huge number of packages.
-- **Visual Studio Code** (aka VS Code - [link](https://code.visualstudio.com/)) - rather lightweight but very powerful IDE that brings great extendability for a vast variate of different languages.
+- **Visual Studio Code** (aka VS Code - [link](https://code.visualstudio.com/) - version installed on my machine: 1.22.2) - rather lightweight but very powerful IDE that brings great extendability for a vast variate of different languages.
-- **LaTex Workshop** ([link](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop)) - extension for Visual Studio Code that aims to provide all-in-one features and utilities for LaTeX typesetting (list of features can be found [here](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop))
+- **LaTeX Workshop** ([link](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) - version installed on my machine: 5.3.1) - extension for Visual Studio Code that aims to provide all-in-one features and utilities for LaTeX typesetting (list of features can be found [here](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop)).

 Please understand, if you have a running environment that makes sense to you - stick with it!
 It is by no means necessary to use the one poposed here, if you should be in one of my classes.
 Further, there are probably better environments out there.

 However, I personally find this setup highly usable and efficient.
-This is due to the points that:
+This is due to the points that it is:
-1. it is available for all major operating systems
+1. available for all major operating systems
-2. it is light weight
+2. light weight
 3. easy to use
-4. it is fully open source
+4. fully open source
 5. works for me...

 If you want to give it a shoot, here is how to set it up: